0tii/expo-template/README.md

 ## React Native Expo App Template with Typescript, NativeWind and Jest

-App template using React Native with Expo, Expo App-Router, Typescript, NativeWind and Jest.
+App template using React Native with Expo, Expo App-Router, Typescript, NativeWind and Jest with an opinionated directory structure and some preconfigured bloat.

+## Installation

+1. Clone this repository
+2. Run `npm i`
+3. copy `.env.dist` to `.env`

+## Running your app

+With yarn:

+1. Run `yarn start` to start your Expo app
+2. Use the `--web` flag to test your app in the browser

+With npm:

+1. Run `npm run start` to start your Expo app
+2. Use the `--web` flag to test your app in the browser

+Test on an iOS device:

+1. Download the Expo Go app
+2. Scan the QR code generated with the `start` command from above with your camera app and follow the link to open the app on your device

 ## Upgrading Expo